The Great Adventure Story

 In the mysterious letter, Mal said he was coming to “visit us” for “two weeks.”
 He had asked David and Kris to not tell the children about his trip from Nevada to Minnesota, just in case something happened to him along the way.
 It was a complete surprise, and the family knew their lives would never be the same.

-That “two week visit” has turned into a stay for the rest of Mal’s life.
-He had previously lived in his travel trailer on our land with just electricity, no water or sewer, until it became clear that he couldn’t live out in the trailer any more.
-He had lived his entire life as a bachelor, and for various reasons had no connection with his extended family, so we have “become” his family.
+That “two week visit” turned into a stay for the rest of Mal’s life.
+He lived in his travel trailer on our land with just electricity — no water or sewer — until it became clear that he couldn’t live out in the trailer any more.
+He lived his entire life as a bachelor and, for various reasons, had no connection with his extended family, so we became his family.
 In 2007, we built a 26′ x 26′ addition onto the front of our house which we call “Mal’s Room”.
 He lived in our home with us.
 We took care of washing his clothes and bedding, daily cleaning, helping him shop, taking him to the doctor, etc.

 In winter of 2012, Mal had several falls and because of increasing health issues and the need for 24-hour care, we moved him to an assisted-living home a few miles from our home.
-We visit him often, and miss his daily presence in our home, but are thankful for the opportunity to have him so close to us.
+We visited him often and missed his daily presence in our home, but were thankful for the opportunity to have him so close to us.